ofTheo/ofxKinect/README.markdown

 You may need to manually update each driver individually if you've plugged it in before. ofxKinect will not work if the drivers are not installed.

-**NOTE**: You cannot use the OpenNI drivers and the libfreenetc drivers included with ofxKinect at the same time.
+**NOTE**: You cannot use the OpenNI drivers and the libfreenect drivers included with ofxKinect at the same time.
 You must manually uninstall one and reinstall the other in the Device Manager.
 Sorry, that's just how it is. :P

 How to Create a New ofxKinect Project
 -----------------------------------------